DeepOracle/DeepOracle/README.md

 # Run

-- set hyperparameters(learning rate, hidden_size, batch_size, iterations)
+- set hyperparameters(learning rate, iterations)
+  - for digital data, we suggest learning rate = 1e-6
+  - for string data, we suggest learning rate between 1e-5 and 1e-4
 - set the path of the method and corresponding loading method
 - run main.py